ltk/garage/exercises/1-investigation/README.md

 all shared configuration central, where it's easy to find.
 This is flexible because it allows us to modify configuration in layers:

 1. By environment.
-Global constants such as where to find an API can be configured differently between test, development, and production environments.
+Global constants such as where to find an external service can be configured differently between test, development, and production environments.
 2. By platform.
 One platform may have additional configuration requirements, or need to change values.